 Fake Difficulty: Several stats have been tweaked to force the player to keep recruiting.
 For example:

-Fantastic Racism: Drives a good portion of the plot.
-Cross is willing to commit atrocities against communities of non-humans, and there are a number of hints that said non-humans were, and might still be, heavily discriminated against.
-On the flip side there are plenty of non-humans who equally cross the line from understandable mistrust to unjustifiable racial hatred.
-Zane, the light elf's leader, in particular, wants nothing more than to wipe out every last human being in the world; not because they caused a cosmic imbalance, but because he unfairly blames them for the death of his brother, who died from the Algandars disease.
+Plenty of non-humans cross the line from understandable mistrust to unjustifiable racial hatred.
+Zane, the light elf's leader, wants nothing more than to wipe out every last human being in the world; not because they caused a cosmic imbalance, but because he unfairly blames them for the death of his brother, who died from the Algandars disease.

-Fish out of Water: While Ganz may be the knight who believes the most in chivalry, he ends up at the Void Community, as mentioned previously.
+Fish out of Water: Ganz may be the knight who believes the most in chivalry but he ends up at the Void Community, as mentioned previously.
 Justified in that he fell in with honorable bandits.